Vault Storage

 .env bulk import

 Migrating from .env files?
-The CLI and SDK can parse a standard .env file and create vault secrets in bulk, preserving the variable names as path suffixes.
+The CLI can parse a standard .env file and create vault secrets in bulk, preserving the variable names as path suffixes.
+SDKs can use the same import endpoint by sending the file content.

 CLI